 mvn clean install -DskipTests, but do it inside a module:

 $ cd dmn-tck-it $ mvn clean install -DskipTests

 Compilation apparently succeeds, but this can hide other problems.
 It only works because all the required dependencies were downloaded by Maven from the central repository.
 One of these dependencies was

 dmn-core, a module provided by the same project.
 But the version of that module that Maven downloaded may not correspond to the code we have in the local module

 $ ls ../dmn-core/target ls: ../dmn-core/target: No such file or directory

-This could be a problem if we have, for instance, introduced a bunch of changes in dmn-core and we expect the code in dmn-tck-it to exercise those changes.
+This could be a problem if we have, for instance, made changes to

 $ cd .. $ mvn clean install -DskipTests

-If you are using Diffblue Cover’s CLI, you can now change directory into the module that you would like to create tests for and run dcover create.
+You can now change directory into the module that you would like to create tests for and run

 The solution is to ensure that your local environment conforms to the runtime environment on your servers or CI system.
 Exclusions specify that certain transitive dependencies should be excluded from your classpaths.
 It can happen that such an exclusion is incorrect and classes are excluded that are actually needed.
 The solution in this case is to find the faulty exclusion and fix your build configuration.